shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 - [Polygon Network](https://polygon.technology/) - For deploying our smart contract
 - [IPFS](https://ipfs.io/) - To store image and videos uploaded by content creators

-# Things we will be covering in this article
+Topics covered in this tutorial:

 - Setting up development for Solidity and NextJs
 - Creating smart contracts using Solidity